The Truth about the IRS 10-Year Statute of Limitations on Back Taxes

 One potential drawback of a PPIA is that these arrangements are not set in stone.
 The IRS has the right to revisit your financial situation every two years.
 If your finances improve, the agency may demand a larger monthly payment or payment in full.
 Also, if you default, the IRS has the right to cancel the PPIA and resume collection actions against you.

 Keep in mind that the IRS always wants to collect as much as possible of your tax debt.
 The agency generally won’t settle tax debts if you sell assets or use your income to cover the debt.
-However, there’s a lot of subjectivity involved in negotiating a settlement with the IRS, and for best results, you should work with an experienced tax attorney who understands these programs.
+However, there’s a lot of subjectivity involved in negotiating a settlement with the IRS, and for the best results, you should work with an experienced tax attorney who understands these programs.

 Offers in Compromise and the Statute of Limitations

-An offer in compromise (OIC) is the IRS’ most popular tax settlement program.
+An offer in compromise (OIC) is the IRS’s most popular tax settlement program.
 If you qualify, it can allow you to pay off your tax debt for less than what you owe, but you need to be aware of how the statute of limitations interacts with this program.

 When you apply for an offer in compromise, it stops the clock on the statute of limitations.
 If the IRS rejects your offer, the clock starts again 30 days after the rejection.
 However, the clock stops again if you appeal the rejection.
 This whole process can take up to a couple of years.